Language development in children is the process through which we gain the ability to understand and communicate through speech.

 “More sugar!” (imperative)

-Once again, if the two-word sentence is supported by the situation as well as by nonverbal communication, it could have quite a complex meaning.
+Once again, if the situation and nonverbal communication support the two-word sentence, it could have quite a complex meaning.

 The child reaches this stage between the age of two and two and a half.
 Grammatical morphemes in the form of prefixes or suffices are used when changing meanings or tenses.
 Furthermore, the child can now form sentences with a subject and a predicate.
 Using the examples which were listed in the previous stage, the sentences could now be the following: